-Name and Place of Residence Independent Financially Literate Relevant Education and Experience Chandra Henry Alberta, Canada Yes Yes Ms. Henry is currently Chief Financial Officer and Chief Compliance Officer of Longbow Capital Inc. and is a director of Whitecap Resources Inc. Ms. Henry was formerly a director of Bonavista Energy Corporation and Pengrowth Energy Corporation.
+Name and Place of Residence Independent Financially Literate Relevant Education and Experience Chandra Henry Alberta, Canada Chief Compliance is a director of W was formerly a Corporation and Prior to her role v Chief Financial Off Henry has a Bache University of Calg Professional Acc Financial Analyst Directors (ICD.D) c is a Fundamentals Ms. Henry is currently Chief Financial Officer and Chief Compliance Officer of Longbow Capital Inc. and is a director of Whitecap Resources Inc. Ms. Henry was formerly a director of Bonavista Energy Corporation and Pengrowth Energy Corporation.
 Prior to her role with Longbow, Ms. Henry was the Chief Financial Officer of FirstEnergy Capital Corp.
 Ms. Henry has a Bachelor of Commerce degree from the University of Calgary and has earned the Chartered Professional Accountant (CPA, CA), Chartered Financial Analyst (CFA) and Institute of Corporate Directors (ICD.D) designations.
 In addition, Ms. Henry is a Fundamentals of Sustainability Accounting (FSA) Credential Holder.
 Kevin Olson Alberta, Canada Yes Yes Mr. Olson has 30 years of industry experience and currently serves on the board of directors of Lycos Energy Inc. Mr. Olson is a former board member of Baytex, Raging River, Wild Stream, Wild River and Prairie Schooner Petroleum Ltd. Mr. Olson has managed four early stage energy funds and served as a director of a variety of exploration and production companies and petroleum services companies.
-Formerly, Mr. Olson was Vice-President, Corporate Finance at FirstEnergy Capital Corp. and Vice-President, Corporate Development for Northrock Resources Ltd. Mr. Olson holds a Bachelor of Commerce degree (Distinction) majoring in finance and accounting from the University of Calgary.
+Formerly, Mr. Olson was Vice-President, Corporate Finance at FirstEnergy Capital Corp. and Vice- President, Corporate Development for Northrock Resources Ltd. Mr. Olson holds a Bachelor of Commerce degree (Distinction) majoring in finance and accounting from the University of Calgary.

-Name and Place of Residence Independent Financially Literate Relevant Education and Experience Kam Sandhar Alberta, Canada Yes Yes Mr. Sandhar is currently the Executive Vice-President, Strategy and Corporate Development of Cenovus.
+Name and Place of Residence Independent Financially Literate Relevant Education and Experience Kam Sandhar Alberta, Canada Yes Yes Mr. Sandhar is currently the Executive Vice-President and Chief Financial Officer of Cenovus.
 Mr. Sandhar has nearly 20 years of experience in the oil and gas industry and has extensive expertise in strategy, business development, finance and investor relations.
+Prior to his current role at Cenovus, Mr. Sandhar held a variety of other positions including Executive Vice-President, Strategy and Corporate Development and Senior Vice-President, Conventional.
 Prior to joining Cenovus in 2013, Mr. Sandhar spent nine years at Peters & Co.
 Limited where he served as a Principal and Oil and Gas Analyst, covering a wide array of Canadian, U.S. and international oil and gas companies.
 Mr. Sandhar started his career at Deloitte LLP where he focused on oil and gas audit and taxation.
 Mr. Sandhar is a Chartered Professional Accountant and a member of the Chartered Professional Accountants of Alberta.
 He holds a Bachelor of Commerce degree from the University of Calgary.